filswan/python-mcs-sdk/README.md

 - `test_mcs_api`: Test the mcs backend api for getting params, uploads and access deal infos.
 This also allows to check whether mcs backend apis are functioning.
 - `test_contract_api`: Test contract for payment.
 Can be used as example of calling contract functions for payment.
 - `test_api_response`: Test if the apis returns expected responses.
-- `test_free_upload`: Test `free_upload`.
-This will call the free upload function which check if the current upload if free and only processed to payment if the upload needs to be paid.
-This can be used as an example for calling `free_upload.py`.

 ## Documentation